-Wireless (Wi-Fi) network access is available to all faculty in University buildings.
+Wi-Fi network access is available to all faculty in University buildings.
 MWireless allows you to securely connect your devices to the Internet.
 Eduroam is also available on the University of Michigan campus.
-Eduroam allows students, faculty and staff from other participating institutions to connect to the internet securely when visiting other institutions.
-It requires credentials from either the institution you are visiting from or alternately the University of Michigan.
-If you have visitors or guests to campus, a network called MGuest allows them to easily connect and receive basic internet connectivity.
+Eduroam allows students, faculty, and staff from other participating institutions to connect to the internet securely when visiting other institutions.
+It requires credentials from either the institution you are visiting or alternately the University of Michigan.
+If you have visitors or guests on campus, a network called MGuest allows them to easily connect and receive basic internet connectivity.

 Wired (Ethernet) access is also available in all Michigan Engineering buildings, which is especially important if you work from a desktop computer.
 Your departmental IT support staff can assist you with connecting your office and research lab computers to the wired network.

-The University also offers a Virtual Private Network (VPN) to all Michigan Engineering students, faculty and staff which will make sure you have a secure computing experience when accessing a U-M network from a remote location.
+The University also offers a Virtual Private Network (VPN) to all Michigan Engineering staff which will make sure you have a secure computing experience when accessing a U-M network from a remote location.

 Online File Storage & Backups